-Disable intrusion prevention When this option is selected, the scan of the SNMP protocol will be disabled and traffic will be authorized if the filter policy allows it Log each SNMP request Enables or disables the logging of SNMP requests.
-Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
+Disable intrusion when this option is selected, the scan of the SNMP protocol will be disabled a traffic will be authorized if the filter policy allows it Log each SNMP request Enables or disables the logging of SNMP requests.
+Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for disconnect the corresponding packets in filter rules.